IrynaY/kottans-frontend/README.md

 ## JS Basics

-I learned the basics of JavaScript.
 I learned about the properties and methods of Array, String, Object and get acquainted with a special object -  argument.
+I began to better understand how to work with stack, queue, various sorting.
+New for me was working with linked lists, graphs, trees.

 ![course_1](task_js_basics/1.png)
 ![course_2](task_js_basics/2.png)